Our Curriculum Lead is: Mrs Jackson

 Meeting National Curriculum requirements, we deliver a rich, broad and balanced curriculum.
 Crayke engages all learning styles using a variety of resources which support the teaching of the curriculum.
 The wider learning culture is promoted through our school values of ‘Determination, Respect, Friendship and Forgiveness’ and through a culture of our aspirational ‘Crayke Growth Mindset’.

 Where appropriate, we block learning in order to immerse children fully.
-Where relevant and possible, we offer enrichment activities to motivate, excite and inspire pupils in the form of ‘Stunning Starts’, ‘Marvellous Middles’ and ‘Fabulous Finishes’ – these may take the form of trips, visitors, theme days, achievement assemblies, exhibitions etc..
+Where relevant and possible, we offer enrichment activities to motivate, excite and inspire pupils in the form of ‘Stunning Starts’, ‘Marvellous Middles’ and ‘Fabulous Finishes’ – these may take the form of educational visits, visitors, theme days, achievement assemblies, exhibitions etc..

 Our curriculum design is represented as a tree with our school values as the roots.